dmitrypek/P3DFFT_Documentation/docs/source/p3dfft++_fortran_reference.rst

         "*integer gdims(3)*", "Three global grid dimensions (logical order - X, Y, Z)."
         "*integer dim_conj_sym*", "Dimension of the array in which a little less than half of the elements are omitted due to conjugate symmetry.
 This argument should be non-negative only for complex-valued arrays resulting from real-to-complex FFT in the given dimension."
-        "*integer pgrid(3)*", "Up to three dimensions of processor grid, decomposing the global grid array.
-Value = 1 means the grid is not decomposed but is local in that logical dimension."
+        "*integer pgrid*", "Processor grid handle"
-        "*integer proc_order(3)*", "A permutation of the 3 integers: ``0``, ``1`` and ``2``.
-Specifies the topology of processor grid on the interconnect.
-The dimension with lower value means the MPI tasks in that dimension are closer in ranks, e.g. value=0 means the ranks are adjacent (stride=1), value=1 means they are speard out with the stride equal to the pgrid value of the dimension with stride=1 etc."
+        "*integer dmap(3)*", "A permutation of the 3 integers: ``0``, ``1`` and ``2``.
+Specifies the mapping of data grid onto processor grid.
+For example, dmap=(1,0,2) implies second data dimension being spanned by the first processor grid dimension, first data dimension being spanned by the second processor grid dimension, and the third data dimension is mapped onto third processor dimension."
         "*integer mem_order(3)*", "A permutation of the 3 integers: 0, 1 and 2.
 Specifies mapping of the logical dimension and memory storage dimensions for local memory for each MPI task. ``mem_order(i0) = 0`` means that the i0's logical dimension is stored with ``stride=1`` in memory.
 Similarly, ``mem_order(i1) = 1`` means that i1's logical dimension is stored with ``stride=ldims(i0)`` etc."
-        "*integer mpicomm*", "The MPI communicator in which this grid lives."

 .. csv-table:: **OUT**
         :header: "Argument", "Description"